 Update Appliance Control Center or Tactical Control Center software.
 If Network Injector is Appliance type, it will be automatically updated at the next synchronization provided an infection process is running.
-If, on the other hand, it is Tactical type, the operator will select whether or not the application is updated.See "Network Injector Appliance update" on page 65, "Tactical Network Injector update" on page 67
+If, instead, it is Tactical type, the operator must select whether the application is to be updated.
+See "Network Injector Appliance update " on page 66 , "Tactical Network Injector update" on page 69